chagan/smartsheet-calendar/smartsheet-python-sdk/README.md

 Whe working with the Smartsheet API, the authoratative data for the sheet resides on a remote server accessed via calls to the API server.
-To greater or lesser extents, this SDK attemts to insulate its users from that reality.
+To greater or lesser extents, this SDK attempts to insulate its users from that reality.
 It does so by fetching the Sheet from the server and letting you work with the Sheet locally.
 For read-only access to a Sheet, that works pretty well -- provided you are willing to accept that the Sheet data you are reading might